AndrejaCH/stock-analysis/README.md

 Range("B4").NumberFormat = "#,##0"
 ```
 All formating that is possible in Excel, we can do it in VBA.
 By selecting a cell `Cells(1, 1)` or a range `Range("A3:C3")` we define where we want to apply formatting.
-There are plenty useful sites online like [this](https://www.excelhowto.com/macros/formatting-a-range-of-cells-in-excel-vba/) where we can find clear formatting instructions.
+There are plenty of useful sites online like [this](https://www.excelhowto.com/macros/formatting-a-range-of-cells-in-excel-vba/) where we can find clear formatting instructions.

 ```
  If Cells(i, 3) > 0 Then 'set a condition